 In saMskR^ita we have godhA/godhikA which is attested right from the vedic layer.

 In the Iranian languages we have- Persian: samserah; Pushto: somsereh; Swati: samsArah; in Firdausi’s Persian we encounter the interesting sUsmAr whose relation to the previous words is unclear to me.
 It is certainly not of Arabic origin as the word in that language is zabb or waran.
 It seems related to saMskR^ita shishumAra but the link is not clear.

 In the Dravidian languages we have- Tamil/Malayalam: uDuMbu; Kanada: uDA; Telugu: oDer(apparently tribal?) /uDumu; Tulu:oDu

 Thus, it is clear that within each of these language families the word was vertically inherited from their respective common ancestors.
 However, there appears to be no relationship of the word between families.
 It is particularly interesting that Indo-Aryan and Iranian do not share a common word though the word is conserved within each of these families.
 While the animal was unlikely to have been present in the Indo-European homeland further north, it is clear that the early Aryans in both India and Iran recognized this animal.
 Its conservation within each family suggests that the animal was well known and easily recognized once each Aryan group had settled in their current locations.
 Yet the origin of the word godhA is unclear to me — it is conceivable it was a saMskR^itization of a vernacular found in the old IVC/SSVC language X. Indeed the monitor was a well known food item of both Indo-Aryans and Dravidians mentioned as such in the dharmasUtra-s, rAmAyaNa and the early Tamil poems.
 Monitor bones have been found in kitchen garbage in IVC/SSVC sites.
 Indeed, I have seen even these days the drAviDa make uDumbu kari.
 Indeed in one of the tales of the tathAgata he narrates the case of a prince who gourmised a whole roasted Varanus without giving his wife her share of it.
 But the animal had a place beyond the dinner plate in early Indic literature.
 There was the monitor-headed goddess godhikA in the early kaumara system [Footnote 1].
 An image of her has been found in the Kushana age ruins from Uttar Pradesh.
 The godhA is also depicted as an emblem of umA in several temples.
 There is also another perceptive tale of the tathAgata in the pAlI jAtaka which eloquently captures the nature of lizard.
-It roughly goes thus (jAtaka 138 and 325 in pAlI):
+It roughly goes thus (jAtaka 138 and 325 in the vulgar pALI):

 In the days long past the tathAgata had taken birth as a rAja-godhA or the king of the lizards who lived at the fringe of a village.
 There a parivrAjaka lived beside him and delivered lectures which were appreciated by the villagers and also the lizard.
 Once that parivrAjaka went away and a pAShaNDa posing as a parivrAjaka took his place.
 The lizard continued to come out to listen to this pAShaNDa too mistaking him for the real teacher.
 One day there was an unnatural rain in summer and many insects had come out.
 Seeing this, several monitors came out to feed on the insects.
 But the villagers who were in turn lying in wait caught the monitors and cutting them up made a curry with several flavors.
 They gave the pAShaNDa some of this meat to eat.
 He was delighted by its taste and enquired what the meat was and the villagers let him in on the secret.
 He thought to himself I see that monitor coming out daily to see me.
 Let me kill him and make some more lizard-curry for myself.
 So he fetched ghee, curds, salt and pepper, and also a club and hid it under his saffron robe and waited for the monitor.
 But as the pAShaNDa was turned windward the rAja-godhA smelt the flesh of lizards on him and realized that the pAShaNDa was eating his kin and might try to kill him next.
 The monitor ran away but the pAShaNDa turned and tried to kill him but throwing his club.
 The monitor deftly evaded his club and ran into a burrow and disappeared.
 Then putting his head out of another burrow hole he recited a gAtha denouncing the pAShaNDa and threatened to expose him as one.
 Fearing this, the pAShaNDa fled the place.
 Then the tathAgata revealed that the rogue whom the saMgha had caught cheating people was the pAShaNDa in his past birth, while the brAhmaNa sAriputra was the original parivrAjaka, whereas the monitor was the tathAgata himself as a bodhisattva.